discretegames/runmany/README.md

   - Make sure correct path to default_language.json is used in pip version.
 - Automated testing with tox
 - Docstrings.
-- A vscode plugin for syntax highlighting and running .many files??
+- A vscode plugin for syntax highlighting and running .many files?